Homepage > Education and Learning > Schools > Find a School > School Search

 School Nurse

-Please contact the SENCo or Deputy SENCo for concerns related to SEND:
+Please contact the SENCo for concerns related to SEND: senco@st-patricks-stafford.staffs.sch.uk

 Help raise awareness of SEND issues at LG meetings.

-Monitor the quality and effectiveness of SEND provision in the academy.
+Monitor the quality and effectiveness of SEND provision in the school.

-Work with the SENCo to develop SEND policy and provision in the academy.
+Work with the SENCO to develop SEND policy and provision in the school.

 There are two MAC SEND governor meetings held each year.